ShirleyxZhang/cs50_final/game_server/README.md

 **Assumptions:**
 - switches must come before other arguments
 - the codedrop file follows the strict format in the example
+- Any new agents to the game must initially request a status update as this give them the needed gameid

 **Exit status**
 0- success